MitchellHarrison/markov-redistricting/scrape/README.md

 Python file used to clean county_adjacency.txt into county.csv.
 Ran on Python 3.11.2 and requires the `re` and `csv` libraries to run.

+### ColoradoGraph.ipynb

+Jupyter notebook that demonstrates how to extract node and edge information from county.csv to be used for NetworkX graphs.